spotfiresoftware/tibco-streaming-samples/web/websocket/websocket-war/src/site/markdown/index.md

     <version>1.0.0</version>

 ```
 The [maven war plugin](https://maven.apache.org/plugins/maven-war-plugin/) is used to build the WAR (.war).
-The following maven build rule is used :
+The following maven build rule is used:

 ```xml
     <plugins>